zatgit/perishable-product-service/ReadMe.md

 #### Exceptions and Validation

-Exceptions are handled globally.
+Exceptions are handled globally using a centralized exception handling mechanism.
-Many exceptions are thrown by Jakarta constraint violations.
+Jakarta Validation is used across all layers, including request validation in controllers, business logic validation in services, and data validation in repositories.
-Entity builders are validated using groups and custom validators.
+Entity builders are validated using groups, factories, and custom validators.

 <details style="font:20px Arial;"><summary>Sample Exception Response</summary>